faridreaming/final-project-codify-front-end/README.md

 # final-project-codify-front-end

-This is my website portfolio which is the final project from Codify front-end
+This is my website portfolio which is the final project from Codify Front-End